Strategy Driven Enterprise and Business Organization Performance

 Talent alone, however, is not enough to win in this business; because from the organization's chosen business strateggy and strategic positioning there are a number of other key factors that have to be in place to create a winning organization.
-It is of vital importance that the owners understand their organization's existing strengths as measured by the level of influence on capacity development core issues areas such as institutional arrangements, accountability, knowledge in addition to talent (human resource).
+It is of vital importance that the owners understand their organization's existing strengths as measured by the level of influence on capacity development in other core issues areas in addition to human resource/talent such as:

 Existing Capacity - Current State

 By airport services and concession standards, such as accessibility (opening hours), ambiance, environment, customer service (reliability and consistency), etc., it is an average or below average specialty retail service.
 The owner, a master barber, is skilled at cutting both male/female hair, as well as providing straight razor beard shaves.
 The barbers employed in the shop are young and skilled in cutting the various types of hair, and knowledgeable about the basic techniques in cutting male/female hair.
 The company lacks the organization Operating Model to develop the capacity to scale and grow the company.

 In general, the organization's behavior is inconsistent with the organization goals because the culture is not supportive of the organization's strategy and its successful execution.
 The organization is constantly In violation of its airport concession contractual obligations, and its own published operating hours.
 The shop constantly opens late in the mornings; fails to have liners in the thrash bins and waste baskets at the barbers' stations; and fails to maintain clean and tidy workstations and shop, another clear violation of airport concession rules as well as general sanitary norms.
 The owner and employed barbers are constantly late or not showing up for booked appointments and keeping the customers waiting for long hours.